s2s1osaka/RecSysChallenge2019/README.md

 ```

 # Getting a submission with full training dataset
-First, you must place this challenge's dataset in `./data_v2/` folder.
 You can make the submission through loading data, pre-precessing, feature-engineering, local-validation, and prediction, you put into this command as follow
 ```
 $ python run.py --all